LuigiPower/cgnat-eye-tracking/README.md

 - Play: Start video analysis

 Once the analysis has been started, wait for it to complete (could take up to three times the length of the video, depending on the CPU of the computer).
 At the end of the analysis Matlab will prompt for the .mat file containing the trained SVM model.
-Some models are already inside the '3.Results/models' folder.
+The best model is already inside the '3.Results/trained_models' folder.

 ## Run feature collection and SVM training